cmarquardt/homebrew-setup/README.md

 Note: If the paths were not set up prior to running the above installation command, the script will issue a warning that `/opt/homebrew/bin` isn't in `PATH`.
 That's fine, but update `/etc/paths` now.

-## Install software
+## Install software (part I)

 The `Brewfile-main` Brewfile installs the majority of the software I use and also adds all required taps.
 Use it with

     brew bundle --file Brewfile-main

+## Install Python packages

-This Brewfile also install python@2; proceed with installing all Python packages (for both Python 3 and Python 2).
-Additional packages that do depend on Python packages can then be installed with
+The main Brewfile also installs python@2; one may thus proceed with installing all Python packages (for both Python 3 and Python 2).
+The lists of python packages to be installed for both Pathon 2 and Python 3 are contained in the `python-requirements-n.n.txt`requirements files.
+They are used by the Python module installation script which is used like this:

+    ./install-python-packages.sh

+## Install R packages

+Of course, we also have R packages; there installation proceeds with

+    ./install-r-packages.R

+Note that the packages to be installed are listed in the file `r-requirements.txt`.

+## Install software (part II)

+Finally, there are some packages that benefit in particular, form the Python 2 modules; they can be installed with

     brew bundle --file Brewfile-secondary